- Course summary

 In the first section of the audition, we will ask you to participate in a short dance or movement session, and a short improvisation workshop.

 For the second section, we will ask you to prepare and perform a monologue from a contemporary play (post-1980) of up to 20 lines, and then a musical theatre song of approximately 64 bars.
-You must then prepare and perform a sonnet by William Shakespeare and submit a piece of writing (around 1,000 to 1,500 words) relevant to any aspect of your work or interest in theatre.
+You must then prepare and perform a sonnet by William Shakespeare and you will also be required to bring to the audition a short piece of writing relevant to any aspect of your work or interest in the area of acting for stage (approx. 1,000 – 1,500 words).
+Do not send the written work in advance of the audition.

 Please do not consider presenting any sung or spoken material from any musical or play currently running in the West End.
 Please bring with you loose comfortable clothing and footwear suitable for an audition, along with copies of your chosen monologue and sonnet, and the vocal or piano score (sheet music) for your chosen song.